 Geography at Bricknell is taught in every year group and is blocked into units where key and second order concepts are explored.
 Children’s work will be recorded either evidenced in the Class Book during practical lessons or in their workbook which progresses with them from Year 1 to Year 6.

 In EYFS, staff professional judgements are valued.
 Assessments are formative so that they quickly make a difference to children’s learning.
 They inform the provision of activities and experiences which develop children’s skills and knowledge as well as giving opportunity for further practise.
 We record WOW moments on Tapestry and build up a detailed picture of each child using a Child on a Page document.

-At Bricknell, all Geography lessons will follow the same teaching sequence outlined below:
+At Bricknell, all Geography lessons will follow the same teaching sequence outlined below.

 A wide range of strategies are used to measure the impact of our geography curriculum.
 Our teaching sequence allows children to respond to ‘Big Questions’ and to assess how they feel they achieved in each session.
 Towards the end of a unit of learning, children will engage with a further ‘Big Question’ to encompass their learning in relation to key and second order concepts and to demonstrate how they have built upon prior learning.
 These allow teachers to identify the knowledge absorbed into the long-term memory of individual pupils.
 As a result of this assessment tool, pupils’ misconceptions or gaps in subject knowledge are addressed and additional teaching is provided.
-Standards in geography are monitored through the use of an internal assessment tool.
+Standards and progress in geography are monitored through the use of an internal assessment tool.